 "The development of these production technologies from the late 1800’s up to the present is entangled with power structures and ideological frameworks that co-create bodies, subjectivities, and genders.
 Efforts to eliminate queer, gender non-conforming, non-reproductive behaviors - as well as increase heterosexual prowess and enable lifelong performance of sanctioned masculinities and femininities drove the development of these technologies.
 Geopolitical forces, state enforced frameworks for the ownership of organisms and biomolecules, colonially imposed and medically enforced binary frameworks of sex and gender, population control and reproductive regimes have sculpted and co-created what we commonly refer to as “male and female sex hormones.”
 This is what’s most interesting to me, to collage and patch together an image of molecular technologies of gender as hyperobjects that I’m inescapably tangled in, and then involving myself in the parts that are least visible or accessible to me."

-Artist and biologist Rian Ciela Hammond creates media-expansive artworks that attune to the interface between technology, power, and ways of knowing and being bodies.
-Their project Open Source Gendercodes has focused on the technoscientific production of the “sex hormone” as a portal into unraveling the colonial technology of binary gender.
-Growing out of bio-hack spaces–collaged, hybrid laboratories made up of scavenged biotech infrastructure–OSGC has traced genealogies of steroid hormones, attempting to dream and practice an anti-colonial science within them.
-Co-created workshops, transgenic choreographies, and transmedia installations have fermented at the Baltimore Underground Science Space, in residence at Hangar Barcelona, at Coalesce Bioart Lab, and at Medialab MX.
+Artist and biologist Rian Ciela Hammond creates biotechnical choreographies, transmedia artworks, and transdisciplinary texts that attune to the interface between technology, power, and ways of knowing and being bodies.
+Their recent body of work has focused on the technoscientific production of the “sex hormone” as a portal into unraveling the colonial technology of binary gender.
+Growing out of bio-hack spaces—collaged, hybrid laboratories made up of scavenged biotech infrastructure—their works have traced genealogies of steroid hormones, attempting to dream and practice an anti-colonial science within them.
+Co-creation and experimental play has fermented at the Baltimore Underground Science Space, in residence at Hangar Barcelona, at Coalesce Bioart Lab, and at Medialab MX.
 Hammonds transmedia texts can be found in the online publication PUSH/PULL: Trans Family Archive (2020), Art as We Don’t Know It published by Aalto University Press, and the upcoming book Synthetic Becomings to be published by K. Verlag.
 Their work has been exhibited at the Bioart Society’s SOLU Space, Helsinki Finland (2022), Bas Fisher Invitational, Miami, FL (2022), Albright-Knox Art Gallery, Buffalo, NY (2021), Vox Populi, Philadelphia, PA (2021), El Museo, Buffalo, NY (2020) and Gas Gallery, Los Angeles, CA (2019).
 Hammond is based in Lenapehoking.
 CV